 How can you incorporate telemedicine into your healthcare service offerings?
-It’s clear that even after the pandemic, telemedicine is a technology tool for healthcare providers that’s here to stay.
+It’s clear that even after the pandemic, telehealth is a technology tool for healthcare providers that’s here to stay.
 Telemedicine visits offer:

-- High level of convenience for Patients and Providers
+- A high level of convenience for Patients and Providers

 - Safety for patients and providers, with no or limited contact

-- Reduced issues with scheduling, eliminating waiting room wait times
+- Reduced complications with scheduling and eliminating waiting room wait times

-- Reduced staff burnout and keep them safer from infection
+- Reduced staff burnout and to them safer from infection risks

 - Additional billing revenue and lower operating costs